zfc283/shopping-react/README.md

 ## Getting started

 After cloning the project into local environment, navigate to the root directory of the project and execute the command `npm install`.
 This will initiate the download and installation of all necessary packages.
 Once the installation process is complete, launch the application by running `npm start`.
 The application can be accessed via `http://localhost:3000`.
-For development purposes, it is advisable to inspect the page under the dimensions of an iphone SE.
+For development purposes, inspect the page under the dimensions of an iphone SE.

 &nbsp;